michalc/sqlite-s3-query/README.md

 # sqlite-s3-query

 Python function to query a SQLite file stored on S3.
-It uses HTTP range requests to avoid downloading the entire database.
+It uses HTTP range requests to avoid downloading the entire database, and so is suitable for large databases.
+Operations that write to the database are not supported.

 > Work-in-progress.
 This README serves as a rough design spec.